 Caring for your Gold Jewellery

 Chlorine, bleach and other household chemicals can damage Gold, so they should be avoided.
 All jewellery should be removed before sleep, bathing or any other physical activity and be stored separately to avoid accidental damage or scratching.
 Bevilles Jewellers recommend that all Gold jewellery be professionally inspected, cleaned and polished annually.
-In the case of White Gold get yourrhodium re-plated at least once a year, to ensure the item is always looking its best.
+In the case of White Gold get your rhodium re-plated at least once a year, to ensure the item is always looking its best.

-All Sterling Silver jewellery requires a level of care to ensure it is always looking its best.
+All Sterling Silver jewellery requires some level of care to ensure it is always looking its best.
 Care should be taken to prevent tarnish build-up on Sterling Silver.
 Chlorine, bleach and other household chemicals can damage Sterling Silver and accelerate tarnishing, so this should be avoided.

 Stainless Steel’s use in jewellery, including watches, dates back to the early 1900’s.
 Stainless steel is renowned for its trendy appearance and styling (being available in different colours and surface finishes from white through to dark grey, and a polished or matt finish).
-Its unquestionable strength, durability and affordability have kept it in the spotlight.
+Its unquestionable strength, durability affordability have kept it in the spotlight.

 Stainless steel, like any other metal surface will scratch and mark with wear.
 Stainless steel can be lightly buffed by some jewellers and / or watchmakers; however unlike gold, silver or platinum, these marks will not be removed completely due to Stainless steel’s hardness.
 Due to this, Stainless steel cannot be re-sized either.